 Steaming lobster tails is my most preferred method of cooking lobster.
-Steaming provides a more gentle heat and cooking method, which will result in much more tender lobster, while still cooking the tail all the way to proper doneness.
-Add approximately 3-4 inches of water into your pot, and place over high heat, with a pair of kitchen shears, make a cut in the top of the lobster tail from the head end to tail end, making sure to cut only the shell, and not the tender meat below.
+Steaming provides a more gentle heat and cooking method, which will result in much more tender lobster tail meat, while still cooking the tail all the way to the proper doneness.
+Add approximately 3-4 inches of water into your pot, and place over high heat, with a pair of good quality kitchen shears, make a cut in the top of the lobster tail from the head end to tail end, making sure to cut only the shell and not the tender meat below.

-Oven Roasted Lobster Tail
+Oven Roasted Baked Lobster Tail